IOC weighs Russian Olympic ban, risks provoking Putin

 — A total ban on Russia competing in Pyeongchang.

 — Some Russian athletes compete, if judged to be clean under long-term doping controls operating to international standards.
 They would be classed as neutral athletes competing under the Olympic flag, and would be denied hearing the Russian anthem if they win Olympic gold.
-Those rules were imposed on Russian athletes at the track and field world championships in August.
+Those rules were imposed on Russian athletes at the athletics world championships in August.

 Putin has said either of those outcomes would be humiliating, and could provoke a Russian boycott.